JuliaML/OpenAI.jl/README.md

 "This is a test."
 ```

-# Overriding default parameters
+### Overriding default parameters

-If you have a non-standard setup, such as a local LLM or third-party that
+If you have a non-standard setup, such as a local LLM or third-party service that
 conforms to the OpenAI interface, you can override parameters using the `OpenAIProvider`
 struct in your application like this: